vairava/My-Retail-Application/README.md

           https://github.com/vairava/My-Retail-Application.git
       2.Use Apache Tomcat 8.0 for running the application and java-1.8(all the dependent jars are included in the workspace itself) .
-      3.Set test data in mongodb(see heading "Setting MongoDB data" below) 4.Hit the service and validate result(see heading "Test and validate MyRetailService" below)
+      3.Set test data in mongodb(see heading "Setting MongoDB data" below) 4.Hit the MyRetail service and validate results(see heading "Test and validate MyRetailService" below)

 Setting MONGODB data:
 ----------------------------